 Throughout your career, you will have to delegate specific responsibilities and tasks to your team and colleagues.
 By assigning accountability to the task, you are creating a platform for expectations and progress.
-Of the many frustrating components of attending a formal meeting that is poorly run is not assigning accountability, which creates a level of ambiguity, confusion, and speculation.
+Of the many frustrating components of attending a formal meeting that is poorly run is not assigning accountability.
+Zero accountability establishes a level of ambiguity, confusion, and speculation.
 Eliminate those three confusing elements and assign task accountability to your business team.

 3. Schedule your Meeting Time at Optimal Times

 In every organization, there are ‘busier’ times of the day and some that are ‘less-busy.’
 If you don’t know when that sweet spot exists, ask your team.
-Use that time to hold your next meeting so that the meeting time can correlate with the office.
-Employees can rely on the certainty that they will be an active meeting participant and should be prepared to attend and fully contribute.
+Use this sweet spot where your team is less busy as your ideal time to hold your next meeting.
+This way, the meeting time can correlate with the office and not interrupt productivity.
+Employees can rely on the certainty that they will be counted on as an active meeting participant and should be prepared to attend and fully contribute.

 4. Require Punctuality to Any Formal Meeting

-Fewer things kill the momentum of an effective meeting than having attendees show up late or a revolving door to your meetings attendance.
-By establishing the rules of engagement, and setting the standard of expectation, you can fully commit to the meeting agenda without distraction, and maximize your meeting time.
-All attendees should be accountable for timeliness.
+Fewer things kill the momentum of an effective meeting than having attendees show up late or allowing a revolving door to your meeting’s attendance.
+By establishing the rules of engagement and setting the standard of expectation, you can fully commit to the meeting agenda without distraction.
+You will maximize your meeting time and message.
+All attendees should be held accountable for timeliness.

 5. Attendee Two-Pizza Rule

 You know your organization and team goals the best, but if you are curious as to the number of people for a successful meeting.
 Keep this little tip in mind.
-It’ll likely help you determine which colleagues should be there and who should not.
-Jeff Bezos uses this strategy to determine who needs to be at a business meeting.
-The idea behind it is that for productive business meetings, keep them sized large or small enough to feed everyone there with two pizzas.
+It will likely help you determine which colleagues should be there as well as who should not attend the next meeting.
+Jeff Bezos regularly uses this strategy to determine who needs to be at a business meeting.
+The idea behind this philosophy is that for productive business meetings, you should keep them sized large or small enough to feed everyone there with two pizzas.
 This size attendance provides enough feedback for a successful meeting and still obtains a clear goal for decision making.

 6. Design Actionable Moments into your Meeting Agenda

-Along with accountability, have moments in the meeting where you assign an action.
+Along with accountability, have moments in the meeting where you assign an action to individuals in attendance.
 Either process-oriented or step-by-step action items give momentum to your goal and your meeting material.
 Folks need to feel a sense of growth and contribution in their professional lives.
-Design moments to commit to action in order to meet their needs.
+Design these moments and commit to action in order to meet their needs.